wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.6.2 =
+Upgrade now for a framework code tweak that makes your plugin fully compatible with WooCommerce version 2.1.11

 = 1.0.6.1 =
 Update now for 3 framework code tweaks and full compatibility with WooCommerce version 2.1.9 and WordPress version 3.9.1